 According to Harpers Bazaar Australia, the princess will be bumped up to the same table as the Duke and Duchess of Cambridge once she has mastered the “art of polite conversation.”
 The same goes for her brothers, Prince George and Prince Louis, as they too will be at the kid’s table until that time comes.

 In addition to sharpening her conversation skills in English, Charlotte is required to learn how to speak other languages as well.
 In fact, she and George already know some Spanish.

 The siblings’ nanny, Maria Teresa Turrion Borrallo, who is from Palencia, Spain, has taught the prince and princess how to count and say several phrases in Spanish.

 You may have noticed that Charlotte’s big brother, Prince George, is almost always in shorts as that is part of a long-standing tradition for royal males until he graduates to trousers at about 8 years old.
-But did you know that Charlotte has a dress code of her own?
+But did you know Charlotte also follows tradition with what she wears?

 Charlotte cannot wear a tiara until she’s married